youssefmohamed0/YOLOv8-object-detection-model/README.md

 ## Guide
 ### The jupyter notebook contains the code used for traing the model
+First download the dataset zip file from the link down below

 To train the model upload the dataset zip file into the runtime of the jupyter notebook (/content if in google collab)

 Running all cells will unzip the dataset, train the model, validate the model, and then test the model with the test images provided within the dataset